Ladvien/ladvien.github.io/_posts/robots/2013-01-26-first-robot.md

 My delusional mind, obviously ahead of my ability, began to run through how this RPi setup would look.
 I began to see my little bot as having two separate components to its existence.
 The RPi would be the central nervous system and the Arduino would be the peripheral.
 The Arduino would be tasked with executing movement and perception functions and the RPi would be tasked with computation and analysis.
 So, with my inability to see my inability, towards the end of writing the Processing code to act as controller I realized that it would be a good place to begin testing the peripheral nervous system (Arduino code) of my little bot.
 Moreover, that when I did finally reach the point where I was skilled enough to write intelligent code, then that code would replace the my commands sent from Processing.

-Of course, a problem hit me upside the head--" <span style="color: #333333; font-family: 'Helvetica Neue', Helvetica, Arial, sans-serif; line-height: 19.5px;">By default, we’ll be supporting Python as the educational language."
+Of course, a problem hit me upside the head--" By default, we’ll be supporting Python as the educational language."
 F'ing RPi makers.
 Oh well--I'd been needing to learn another programming language.
 Well, after several days of delving into a scripting language (it was friggin like trying to speak Koiné of the Late Empire) I finally pieced together working(?)
 Python code.
 The Python code I wanted to act as the equivalent to my Processing code, which to my surprise, it did.
 So, I was able to leave my Arduino sketch the very same, i.e., my Python script and Processing code will both work on the same version of Arduino sketch.

  I did notice the potential of Python.
 I was capable of incorporating threading and Tkinter's gui.